CodeYourFuture/syllabus-archive/html-css/lesson-1/learning-objectives.md

 - [ ] Can answer: What is the difference between a tag, class, and ID selector?
 - [ ] Can answer: What is an attribute selector in CSS and how does it relate to the HTML code?
 - [ ] Can: recognise some simple attribute selectors and state their purpose.
+- [ ] Can answer: What is specificity in CSS?

 ## CSS Properties